 - Consider adding a GitHub action to replace Jenkins CI that will not be running on this new repo.

-- Add a branch protection rule against the master branch.
+- Add a branch protection rule against the main branch.
 You can use the settings in another repo as a template.

 Deploying the private repository

 To deploy a private repository, first create a private fork of the

 govuk-app-deployment repository named

 govuk-app-deployment-private repository there is a directory for each app in GOV.UK that can be deployed.
 Find the directory of the app you want to make private and edit the file

 <app>/config/deploy.rb to add a line to set the name of the private repository.
 For example, for ‘frontend’ add line 2: